Justice League (Superman, Batman, Wonder Woman, Aquaman, The Flash, Cyborg) | Shazam | Other Superheroes

 Affiliation(s): Shazam Family

-Dubbed by: Masaki Suda / Megumi Ogata (Shazam / Billy, Japanese), Manuel Campuzano / Emilio Treviño (Shazam / Billy, Latin-American Spanish), Tanguy Goasdoué / Tom Trouffier (Shazam / Billy, European French), Philippe Martin / André Kasper (Shazam / Billy, Canadian French)
+Voiced By: Masaki Suda / Megumi Ogata (Shazam / Billy, Japanese), Manuel Campuzano / Emilio Treviño (Shazam / Billy, Latin-American Spanish), Tanguy Goasdoué / Tom Trouffier (Shazam / Billy, European French), Philippe Martin / André Kasper (Shazam / Billy, Canadian French), Eduardo Drummond (Brazilian Portuguese, Billy), Léo Rabelo (Brazilian Portuguese, Shazam)

 After being chosen as champion and empowered by the Wizard Shazam, he can turn into an adult superhero with a versatile skillset just by saying the word "Shazam".